Jacky Rosen

-Rosen was elected to the Senate in 2018, defeating Republican incumbent Dean Heller.
-She was the only House freshman to win a Senate seat in the 2018 midterm elections and the only challenger to defeat a Republican incumbent senator in 2018.
+Rosen was elected to the Senate in 2018, defeating Republican incumbent Dean Heller with 50.4% of the vote.
+Rosen was reelected in 2024, defeating Republican nominee Sam Brown.

 Early life and career

 Rosen was born on August 2, 1957, in Chicago, Illinois, to Carol, a homemaker, and Leonard Spektor, a car dealership owner who had served in the U.S. Army during the Korean War.
-Rosen's mother was of Irish, German, and Austrian descent, and her father's family were Jewish emigrants from Russia and Austria.
+Rosen's mother was of Irish, German, and Austrian descent, and her father's family were Jewish immigrants from Russia and Austria.

-Rosen attended the University of Minnesota and graduated with a bachelor's degree in psychology in 1979.
+Rosen attended the University of Minnesota and graduated with a Bachelor of Arts degree in psychology in 1979.
 While she was in college, her parents moved to Las Vegas, where Rosen moved after graduating.
 She took a job with Summa Corporation and worked summers as a waitress at Caesars Palace throughout the 1980s.
-While working for Summa, she attended Clark County Community College (now the College of Southern Nevada) and received an associate degree in computing and information technology in 1985.
-She began working for Southwest Gas in 1990 before leaving to open her own consulting business three years later.
+While working for Summa, she attended Clark County Community College (College of Southern Nevada) and received an associate degree in computing and information technology in 1985.
+She began working for Southwest Gas from 1990 to 1993.

+Rosen has touted her efforts to "build a business", but a Reno Gazette-Journal review of public records found no evidence that she held a state or local business license.
+According to Rosen, she ran a company between 1993 and 2002, of which she was the only employee.
+Her business served two main clients, Southwest Gas, which was Rosen's former employer, and Radiology Specialists, a Las Vegas-based physician group that employed Rosen's husband.